 This is a social project whose mission is to strengthen the economy, promote the development of artisanal communities of the Andres, through the appreciation of local crafts and industry, which could grow and contribute significantly in the GDP.
 Through this project has been generated:

-a.
-Creative goods; crafts + design.
+Creative goods; craftsmanship and quality design.

-b.
 Creative services; culture, research and development.

 The aim is to integrate the artisans into a market where they will have a greater margin of mobility around the dissemination of their work, socialization of their own cultural heritage and gain from that work.
 It is estimated that one in ten jobs in the city depends on the Orange Economy industries, generating nine out of 100 pesos of income.